BU-Neuromics/de_toolkit/docs/de.rst

     detk-de deseq2 "counts ~ AgeOfDeath + Status" raw_counts.csv column_data.csv > deseq2_results.csv

 .. _DESeq2: https://bioconductor.org/packages/release/bioc/html/DESeq2.html

+.. sidebar:: Tips

+    Add brackets with the name of the reference group to specify what you are comparing against.
+    For example, "counts ~ Status[control]"

 This is roughly equivalent to the following R: